Formwork Information | Future Form

 What Does A Formworker Do?

 Formworkers are people who put together prefabricated structures (forms) made of steel, heavy plastic, or wood.
 They normally transport heavy forms, spray them with oil to keep the concrete from sticking, secure these forms with iron rods, and insert steel reinforcement to strengthen the concrete.
-In addition, formworkers strip the forms, clean them, and prepare them for the next project once the concrete has been set.
+In addition, formwork contractors strip the forms, clean them, and prepare them for the next project once the concrete has been set.

-Formworkers also build new forms on top of previously poured concrete, like high-rise buildings and tall structures.
+Formwork contractors also build new forms on top of previously poured concrete, like high-rise buildings and tall structures.
 It is known as slip-forming and involves a repetitive process of forming, pouring, forming, and pouring.

-Formwork Carpenters can also do the following:
+Formwork Contractors can also do the following:

 – Be skilled at measuring and cutting (because premade form sizes do not always correspond to the exact structure dimensions).